 If you’re a sole proprietor and close your business or pass away, the company goes away too.
 If your business is a corporation or LLC, it can continue operating in your absence.
 If you plan to pass the business along to your children or a partner, an LLC or S-Corp may be the way to go.

 4. Improve Your Chances of Securing a Business Loan

 Another distinct, often-overlooked advantage of incorporating your small business is that lenders often require businesses to incorporate before they’ll lend them money.
 If you can’t get access to business financing at a crucial time, this may potentially limit your growth plans.
 Major banks often like to see that you maintain separate business and personal finances.
 Incorporating is a good way to do this.

 Although a sole proprietorship is the easiest structure because no documents are necessary, you leave yourself open to possible lawsuits and other financial liabilities.
 For this reason alone, it’s a wise idea to structure your business as an S-Corp or LLC, says Ian Engstrand, a partner at Goodwin Procter LLP in Boston.

-Engstrand recommends filing necessary corporation certificates or LLC formation documents yourself for free via any number of online sites, including Goodwin Procter’s Founders Workbench.
+If you feel confident about taking on the task, Engstrand says that you can file the necessary corporation certificates or LLC formation documents yourself for free via any number of online sites, including Goodwin Procter’s Founders Workbench.
 The site shows you how to complete and file forms step by step.

 To learn more about whether an S-Corp or LLC is the right structure for your business, it’s a good idea to consult with an attorney or tax advisor, says Engstrand.